Hubbard County, Minnesota

 Hubbard County is a county in the northwestern part of the U.S. state of Minnesota.
-As of the 2020 census, the population was 21,344, and was estimated to be 22,050 in 2024, Its county seat is Park Rapids.
+As of the 2020 census, the population was 21,344, and it was estimated to be 22,369 in 2025.
+Its county seat is Park Rapids.

-Part of the Leech Lake Indian Reservation is in the county.
+Part of the Leech Lake Indian Reservation is in Hubbard County.

 History

 The county was created on February 26, 1883, with territory partitioned from Cass County.
 It was named for Lucius Frederick Hubbard, a prominent Territory editor, Civil War participant, and businessman who was governor of Minnesota from 1882 to 1887.
 The county's boundaries have remained unchanged since its creation.

 The new county's courthouse was destroyed by fire around 1890, but the public records were salvaged.

 Geography

 The county's terrain is hilly, largely wooded, and dotted with lakes and ponds.
 It generally slopes to the east, with the northern part sloping to the north and the southern part sloping to the south.
 Its highest point is near the lower middle of its western border, at 1,549 ft ASL.

-According to the United States Census Bureau, the county has a total area of 999.500 sqmi, of which 926.021 sqmi is land and 73.479 sqmi (7.35%) is water.
-It is the 24th largest county in Minnesota by total area.
+According to the United States Census Bureau, the county has an area of 999.500 sqmi, of which 926.021 sqmi is land and 73.479 sqmi (7.35%) is water.
+It is Minnesota's 24th-largest county by area.